zeebe-io/enhancements/ZEP000-rework-snapshot.md

 This means the normal processing would run on all nodes unrelated of the raft state.
 The writing of follow up events is only done on the leader side, which means on followers we just use NoopWriters.
 Exporters could run on all nodes as well, since we expect them to be idempotent, but to reduce network traffic e.g. for ElasticExporter we could say that we only run exporters on leaders and share the last common exported position periodically via gossip.

 If followers build there own state and take snapshot of it, this also means compaction is done independently on all nodes.
-When we use a size based approach this can also mean that on higher load we take more often snapshots, to avoid out of disk space, which would be with a time based approach not possible.

 **Slow Follower**
 If a follower is slower then the leader with processing and becomes later leader, this is not really a problem.
 It has indeed a snapshot with lower process position, but this is the same as I would increase the snapshot interval.
 Our current reprocessing mechanism should handle that.